HomunMage/Tools/OS/Docker/ReverseProxy/README.md

 - We expose ports 80 (HTTP) and 443 (HTTPS).
 - We mount the Nginx configuration file (`nginx.conf`) and SSL certificates directory (`certs`).
-- The service is attached to the `nginx-proxy-network`, which is external and will be shared across different stacks.
+- The service is attached to the `shared-network`, which is external and will be shared across different stacks.

 #### Nginx Configuration (`nginx.conf`):